ayda-hdp/Doc-Summer-2024/volcap.md

     - Reaper (Optional)

   **Azure Kinect Viewer**
 1. To confirm that the device is streaming data, you should launch the Azure Kinect Viewer and follow these steps:
-	 a.
-Launch the Azure Kinect Viewer
+		-  Launch the Azure Kinect Viewer
+		-   Click on "Open Device" in the top left corner of the window.
+		-   Select "Start" from the dropdown menu.
+		-   The device should start streaming data
+		-   Verify that the tool visualizes each sensor stream:
+		-    Infrared camera: This is called Active Brightness and it is a grayscale image showing IR brightness.
 		(image)
-	 b.
-Click on "Open Device" in the top left corner of the window.
+	Depth camera: This is called Depth, which has a colorized representation of the depth data.
 (image)
-	 c.
-Select "Start" from the dropdown menu.
-	 d.
-The device should start streaming data
-	 - Verify that the tool visualizes each sensor stream:
-			 - Infrared camera: This is called Active Brightness and it is a grayscale image showing IR brightness.
-			 - (image)
-			 - Depth camera: This is called Depth, which has a colorized representation of the depth data.
-			 - (image)
-			 - Color camera: You can control RGB camera settings from the configuration window during the streaming.
+Color camera: You can control RGB camera settings from the configuration window during the streaming.
 			 - (2 images)
 			 - IMU Data
 			 - Microphones Data